min2ha/ukwa-site/content/target/39950/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Isle of Wight at War, The - A Reference Framework

 This project will bring local initiatives together into an online resource directory and calendar of events, set into the context of the wider timeline from the IWM.